visforvali/ws297y/syllabus.md

 {: .important }
 > This syllabus is cross-posted in Classes\Content\Syllabus and on Discord #welcome.
 >
 > The syllabus and calendar for this class are living documents and may be modified to better fit the needs of our class.
-I'll announce any changes I make in the announcements thread in #classroom.
+I'll announce any changes I make in #classroom and Classes\Announcements.

 This course focuses on genres of resistance &mdash; particularly the lyric essay &mdash; and what it means to write for social justice.
 Part-webinar, part-roleplay, part-workshop, you'll be introduced to the elements of poetry, fiction, and creative nonfiction through reading, writing, and individual and cooperative play.
 Since social justice writing is writing that _does_ something to its audience, you'll regularly engage with, interpret (and create!) texts that model how content and form act together on readers.
 In doing so, you'll consider questions like: